Enhancement of Superconductivity in a Dirty Marginal Fermi Liquid: Introduction

-This should be contrasted to the Bardeen-Cooper-Schrieffer (BCS) result $T_c^{\mathsf{BCS}} \propto e^{-1 / (\nu_0 W)}$.
-In Eq.~(\ref{eq:Tc}), $g$ is the Yukawa coupling between fermions and quantum-relaxational (critical) bosons. $\sigma_{\sfdc}$ is the total dc conductivity of the non-superconducting MFL state in units of $e^2/\hbar$, $\nu_0$ is the density of states (DoS) per channel, and $W_{\sfeff}$ is the effective BCS attractive interaction strength renormalized by MFL effects.
+In Eq.~(\ref{eq:Tc}), $g$ is the Yukawa coupling between fermions and quantum-relaxational (critical) bosons, $\sigma_{\sfdc}$ is the total dc conductivity of the non-superconducting MFL state in units of $e^2/\hbar$, $\nu_0$ is the density of states (DoS) per channel, and $W_{\sfeff}$ is the effective BCS attractive interaction strength renormalized by MFL effects.
 The dimensionless constant $\calC$ is non-universal, depending upon the model parameters.
 While Ref.~\cite{MFL_Wu_Liao_Foster_PRB_22} focused on the regime where the bosons are characterized by a thermal mass, Eq.~(\ref{eq:Tc}) also includes the low-$T$ limit $T < T_*$, where $ T_*$ marks the crossover to the regime dominated by dynamical screening \cite{disO_SC_MFC_Sri_Burmistrov_arxiv_2022}.

-We note that the model without $W$ was found to show a conductivity that diverges at low $T$~\cite{MFL_Wu_Liao_Foster_PRB_22}.
-If $W$ is generated from ultraviolet fluctuations in the boson mode, our results suggest that the low temperature state of this model may be a superconductor that owes its existence to the interplay between a critical mode and disorder.
-While our results have been obtained in a large-$N$ type model to facilitate a controlled expansion, we believe the conclusion is more general.
-In fact, similar results were very recently obtained in Ref.~\cite{disO_SC_MFC_Sri_Burmistrov_arxiv_2022} for superconductivity near a ferromagnetic quantum critical point.
+Eq.~(\ref{eq:Tc}) gives a non-BCS prediction for $T_c$, proportional to a power of the interaction coupling $W_{\sfeff}$.
+The mechanism leading to this result is a \emph{quantum interference} (Maekawa-Fukuyama \cite{disO_SC_Fukuyama_PhysicaB_1982}) process, mediated by the critical boson mode.
+This process is of the same nature as that responsible for Anderson localization, and implies that a dirtier normal state (smaller $\sigma_{\sfdc}$) yields a \emph{larger} $T_c$.
+Eq.~(\ref{eq:Tc}) should be compared to an artificial semiclassical limit that neglects interference, wherein we find a strongly suppressed transition temperature,